MithrilX/slate/source/index.html.md

 ## REST API

+Welcome to the API reference for the MithrilX REST API!
+It’s great to have you here.

-This documentation presents the general guidelines followed when designing this API.
-For specific information about a particular endpoint, please refer to the endpoint's documentation itself.
+Please consider the following guidlines when using it.
+For specific information about particular endpoints, please refer the the endpoint's documentation itself.

 ### Authentication

-Endpoints are all public for now.
+At this time, all endpoints are public.

 ### Headers